-The story is divided into several chapters that revolve around you, with each of these crime bosses being shot one by one before ending in a pleasant revelation about who exactly Zero Day is.
+The story is divided into several chapters that revolve around you.
+These crime bosses are shot one by one before ending in a pleasant revelation about who exactly Zero Day is.
 The main campaign is likely to last between 12 and 18 hours, depending on how fast you travel through it, but expect to have sufficient time for secondary missions and post-campaign events throughout London.

 Once that’s done, Borough will have one last mission where you’ll have to control several drones and participate in some platform changes – something I certainly wouldn’t have expected in this game, but perhaps one of the most important moments.

-In the meantime, you have the usual mini-games, with drinks and darts in every pub, soccer clicks on the QTE button and a lot of collectibles.
-They range from technical glasses (which you can use to improve your skills and equipment) to silver drops and relics from the ancient world.
+In the meantime, you have the usual mini-games, with drinks and darts in every pub, soccer clicks on the QTE button, and many collectibles.
+They range from technical glasses (which you can use to improve your skills and equipment) to silver drops and relics from ancient times.

-Luckily you don’t have to collect everything, so the finalists can sigh a sigh of relief!
-In fact, the trophies themselves are a lot of fun and usually revolve around a big view of the whole game – recruiting operators for DedSec.
+Luckily you don’t have to collect everything so that the finalists can sigh a sigh of relief!
+The trophies themselves are a lot of fun and usually revolve around a big view of the whole game – recruiting operators for DedSec.

-It is easily one of the highlights of the game, because it allows you to scan and recruit everyone on the street.
+It is easily one of the game’s highlights because it allows you to scan and recruit everyone on the street.
 Just as the games are old, using the phone with an L1 key above the pedestrians reveals their secrets and personality traits.
-But now you can also see their profession, which translates into a number of benefits you can use with this icon if you want to rent them.
+But now you can also see their profession, which translates into several benefits you can use with this icon if you want to rent them.

-If you decide to prosecute this man or woman, the result is a simple mission of extraction, murder or childbirth, which ultimately allows you to actually use this man.
+If you decide to prosecute this man or woman, the result is a simple mission of extraction, murder, or childbirth, which ultimately allows you to actually use this.
 All characters are completely expressive, although many of them have rather strong lines.
-There are curses, little humour and exaggerated accents that are very caricatural.
+There are curses, little humor, and exaggerated accents that are very caricatural.

 However, no one denies that some of the people you hire are incredibly helpful.
-Albion’s security guards can be used in heavily fortified areas, construction workers can be equipped with loading drones so that the roof of a building can be easily sealed with a zipper and drone experts can spread various benefits to prevent detection.
+For example, Albion’s security guards can be used in heavily fortified areas, construction workers can be equipped with loading drones so that the roof of a building can be easily sealed with a zipper, and drone experts can spread various benefits to prevent detection.

 The configuration level here is pretty good, although most characters have the same set of weapons (gun and electric machine gun) and similar animations for close combat.
-To be honest, the recording sequences, which are actually slightly adapted for the most diverse characters, are the only exception.
+The recording sequences, which are actually slightly adapted for the most diverse characters, are the only exception.

 You can speed up the process by hiring a lawyer or paramedic, which fuels the surprisingly balanced idea that seemingly prosaic professions are actually very useful.

 Watch out for dogs with all the good points: The Legion is not without its problems.
-The basic structure of the mission eventually becomes boring and tedious and revolves around the same rotation of infiltration (wire) and hacking minigames in the fortified areas.
-Most of them eventually have to protect an isolated area from the guards, but most of the time you can actually escape and hide from them without firing many bullets.
+The basic structure of the mission eventually becomes tedious and revolves around the same rotation of infiltration (wire) and hacking mini-games in the fortified areas.
+Most of them eventually have to protect an isolated area from the guards, but most of the time, you can actually escape and hide from them without firing many bullets.

-It comes back to the AI in the game, which is a shame to say the least.
-Getting into the worst possible condition for a short period of time caused a few problems, including guards sticking to the walls without shooting and even breaking off the attack after his companion was hit in the head a few minutes earlier.
+It comes back to the AI in the game, which is a shame.
+For a short period, getting into the worst possible condition caused a few problems, including guards sticking to the walls without shooting and even breaking off the attack after his companion was hit in the head a few minutes earlier.

 There was even a case where the car leaned on the bonnet and suddenly went around the world.
-I know that open world games are notoriously difficult to program, especially when many variables are involved, but given what we’ve already seen with these kinds of games – even Ubisoft, I think, from you! – There are just too many mistakes to ignore.
+I know that open-world games are notoriously difficult to program, especially when many variables are involved.
+Still, given what we’ve already seen with these kinds of games – even Ubisoft – there are just too many mistakes to ignore.

-Watch the dogs: The Legion tries to flirt with the boundary between politics and apolitics.
-The result is a game that can really benefit from a coherent message about the dangers of state intervention and control of the masses through the use of fear.
+Watchdogs: The Legion tries to flirt with the boundary between politics and apolitics.
+The result is a game that can benefit from a coherent message about the dangers of state intervention and control of the masses through fear.

 Instead, the game returns to the usual trophies of the genre, and London is divided into five bosses that must be eliminated to save London.

-With a litany of mistakes, daring and repetitive mission structures, under the weight of mediocrity you lose an excellent hook for recruiting and hiring everyone for your mission.
-It’s so embarrassing, because somewhere nearby there’s a big game – the DedSec swindler, desperate for a voice, but reduced to shadows.
+With a litany of mistakes, daring, and repetitive mission structures, you lose an excellent hook for recruiting and hiring everyone for your mission under the weight of mediocrity.
+It’s so embarrassing because there’s a big game somewhere nearby – the DedSec swindler, desperate for a voice but reduced to shadows.

-Before she talks about monetisation, which is still there, she is lurking at the ever-changing door of the microtransaction, which – at least for the time being – remains cosmetic.
-With the next multiplayer next year it is questionable whether this will be scandalous.
+Before it talks about monetization, which is still there, it is lurking at the ever-changing door of the microtransaction, which – at least for the time being – remains cosmetic.
+However, with the next multiplayer next year, it is questionable whether this will be scandalous.

-But so far an outfit costs about 6 pounds, so the prices are very high.
+But an outfit costs about 6 pounds so far, so the prices are very high.
 Add to that a deliberately pretentious and vivid selection, and many of the basic cosmetics you bring into the game seem comparatively stupid and boring.
-Make no mistake, it’s a trick to get your money spent on these outfits, and it was designed on purpose.
+It’s a trick to get your money spent on these outfits, and it was designed on purpose.